Atmospheric Memory at Sydney's Powerhouse Museum

 Sydney

-Rafael Lozano-Hemmer’s breathtaking art experience Atmospheric Memory wax exhibited from 12 August to 5 November 2023 as part of Sydney Science Festival 2023 at the city's Powerhouse Museum.
+Rafael Lozano-Hemmer’s breathtaking art experience Atmospheric Memory was exhibited from 12 August to 5 November 2023 as part of Sydney Science Festival 2023 at the city's Powerhouse Museum.

 Watch the trailers